dmyers/phoney/README.md

 # Phoney

-Notification channel that uses SMS gateways to send free messages.
+Free SMS notification channel for Laravel that uses SMS gateways to send messages.

 ### Features